-Health Center Fee: This \$25 fee is required of all students for the purpose of operating, maintaining and equipping the University Health Center and entitles students to use its services.
+Health Center Fee: This \$15 fee is required of all students for the purpose of operating, maintaining and equipping the University Health Center and entitles students to use its services.
 These services do not include surgical operations or charges for consultations with outside physicians requested by parents.

-Identification Card: Every student is required to have a student I.D. card.
-I.D.'s are permanent and students must keep their original card throughout their career at the University.
-The I.D. card is used for registration, fee collection, financial aid disbursement, for dining hall, athletic event and intramural admittance, library privileges, etc. The charge is \$5 for the initial card and a \$4 verification fee for each year thereafter.
-Replacement I.D. cards are \$12.
+Identification Card: This \$5 fee is required of all students.
+The I.D. card is used for registration, fee collection, financial aid disbursement, dining hall authorization, library privileges, etc. Replacement I.D.s are \$8.